Top 29 Data Engineer Interview Questions And Answers

 8)Faster cube processing.Complex join slows cube processing.

-Answer: The below table explain the differences:
+Answer: The table below explains the differences:

 Data WarehouseOperational Database